dmarc3/vscode-nastran/README.md

 ![](./resources/find_command.gif)

 In addition to these features, the following are proposed features with no feasibility assessment or time table for implementation:
-- Command to build `.vscode/tasks.json` file for executing `Nastran`
+- Add documentation hover support for `PARAM`
+- Add documentation hover support for `DMAP`
 - Interactive plot view of 3D model highlighting currently selected element / grid  / etc.

 If you have an idea for a feature, please create an issue and flag it as a `Feature Request`.